 You’ll learn how to teach both English language and literature, covering subjects such as media, drama, and phonics.

-You’ll look at a variety of short texts and poetry – perhaps Wilfred Owen’s poem Exposure or prose such as George Orwell’s Animal Farm – and you’ll focus on how you can turn literature into learning.
+You’ll look at a variety of short texts and poetry – perhaps Shelagh Delaney’s play, A Taste of Honey, the poetry of John Agard or prose such as Conan Doyle’s The Sign of the Four – and you’ll focus on how you can turn literature into learning.

 When you’re at Manchester Met, you’ll mainly study with your PGCE English group.
 You’ll consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

-You will spend at least 120 days on placements in schools, gradually increasing your involvement to become the class teacher.
+You’ll spend at least 120 days on placements in schools, gradually increasing your involvement to become an expert practitioner.

 When you graduate, you’ll gain a Postgraduate Certificate in Education (PGCE), and Qualified Teacher Status (QTS) and can work at any level in schools and colleges.